risingwavelabs/risingwave/docs/metrics.md

 Concretely, here are some costs of processing streaming messages:
 1. CPU cost of evaluating expressions.
 2. I/O remote exchange between fragments.
-3. hash-join / hash-agg cache-miss (results in extra costs to access state on s3).
+3. Stateful Executor cache-miss (for instance hash-join and hash-agg).
+This results in extra costs to access state on s3.

+#### Buffer capacities

 Next, high barrier latency could also be caused by buffers in the graph.
 If some downstream buffer is congested, we will be unable to queue and continue processing upstream messages.